SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/entity-manager/index.md

 ## Sensors

 Sensors is the third tab in Entity Manager app.

+A sensor is a device to measure some metric in its surroundings which is typically the asset on which the sensor is installed.
+With respect to the entity map, we can say that the sensor is the child of that asset.

+Examples of sensors could be temperature sensors, humidity sensors, air quality sensors, energy meters, flow meters, etc. A sensor is always the leaf node in an entity map ie. it can not child any other entity.
+And a sensor must always have a parent entity that can either be an asset in the project or the project itself.

+An example of a hierarchy with the sensor being the leaf node is `Building > Apartment > Fridge > Temperature Sensor`.

 {{< img-simple src="sensors.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}